How to Paint Furniture Without Brush Marks

 How to Get a Smooth Finish When Painting Furniture

+If you are like me, you probably want to get the smoothest finish as possible on your painted furniture.
 The good news is that with these few simple tips, you can get a very smooth and professional finish on your next furniture makeover!

+If you want to get a smooth finish when painting furniture, you have to start with a smooth surface!
 If the old finish is failing, you’ll see it in your painted finish.
 You’ll also see large dings, scratches and any damage that’s on the surface.

+So take a few minutes before you pick up your paint brush to smooth out the surface.
 That might mean that you need to sand the surface down a bit with some 220 grit sandpaper.
-Learn more about sandpaper for furniture painting here.
+Learn more about the best sandpaper for furniture painting here.

-Self-leveling paint is one of the absolute best ways to paint furniture without brush marks.
-A self-leveling paint takes a little bit longer to dry, but as it dries, it will flatten out, creating a brush-free finish.
+Not all paint is created equally.
+Among these types of paint for furniture, self leveling paint is one of the absolute best ways to paint furniture without brush marks.
+A self leveling paint takes a little bit longer to dry, but as it dries, it will flatten out, creating a brush free finish.

-Some self-leveling paints are:
+Some self leveling paints for furniture are:

 - General Finishes Milk Paint